 I woke this morning feeling awful, but managed to get through a couple of meetings at work before collapsing back here about 4:00, where you greeted me at the door with your customary verve.
 You’d known I was sick from when we talked at lunch, so you were full of bright inquisitiveness: “Papa, you feel better now?”
 Sorry to say, I didn’t, so you became heart-touchingly solicitous, leading me by the hand to bed, seeing if I wanted juice, expressing every confidence I would feel better soon.
 And as an addendum, “Then we go swimming, O.K.?”
 You have this winning way of emphasizing, “Okeh?” that makes it a confident-sounding statement, like, “Of course you will agree to this most marvelous plan for your and my life, correct?”
 I had to tell you that swimming probably wasn’t in the cards, but we certainly could consider it tomorrow.
 Then you continued to ask after my well-being, in one of the most remarkable displays of toddler compassion I have ever experienced.
 You kept leaving the room as I dozed, only to come back, ask after me, climb up on the bed, say, “I lay down with you,” and settle in to chat.
 After you left to eat with Mama for a while and came back again, another extraordinary thing happened—you felt hot to the touch as I grazed your cheek.
 Mama took your temp, and sure enough—102+.
 And so we both laid here being sick.
 As I write this, I’m feeling better now myself, so perhaps we are sharing some fast-moving bug.
 “You feel better tomorrow, and we go swimming, O.K.?”

-In the 18 years since, we’ve had countless interchanges and celebrations with Natasha, Grandma Natalie has been a constant loving presence in our lives, Great Grandma Ilys (Natalie’s mother) has visited on numerous birthdays and other holidays, and we have cultivated the joys of family life with this part of our clan to lasting benefit for all.
+In the 18 years since your birth, we’ve had countless interchanges and celebrations with Natasha, Grandma Natalie has been a constant loving presence in our lives, Great Grandma Ilys (Natalie’s mother) has visited on numerous birthdays and other holidays, and we have cultivated the joys of family life with this part of our clan to lasting benefit for all.

 Many times through the pregnancy and the ensuing months, many well-meaning people inquired in hushed tones about the status and mindset of the mother, then saw fit to inform us of one horror story or another that they had read about or heard from an acquaintance who had endured an adoption that didn’t work out, the adoptive parents jilted, as it were, at the altar.

 Robyn and I decided, early in the process, against fear.
 This situation was, had to be, about love, ever and always.
 Love of our prospective child, love of the mother who planned to gift it to us, love of everyone affected by the events that were unfolding.
-We would not crouch or cower or brace ourselves; we would give ourselves to love completely, trust and openness—yes, to being hurt as well—being the currency we would spend and spend, given in all the vulnerability that it always requires.
+We would not crouch or cower or brace ourselves.
+Instead, we would give ourselves completely to love, trust and openness—and yes, to being hurt as well—love being the currency we would spend and spend, given in all the vulnerability that it always requires.

 (Memo to those who think they’re being helpful by warning of danger to a loved one’s open heart: You’re not…)